Church of Saints Peter and Paul, Istanbul: History

 In 1640, a large icon of the Hodegetria type (originally in Caffa) which belonged to the Dominican Church of S. Maria di Costantinopoli, located inside the walled city of Istanbul and in that year converted into a mosque, was moved here.
 In 1660 the church and the monastery burned and, since the destruction had been total (except for the icon which could be rescued), according to the law the ground was returned to the Ottoman Government.
 Despite that, thanks to the intercession of the European Powers, a new church could be built again in 1702.
 Since 1706, after the Dominicans refused to deliver the Hodegetria Icon to Venice, the Republic quit paying the subsidy to the church.
 Around those years, the Icon was partially repainted (the mantle of the Virgin appears now embroidered with the Fleurs-de-lis of France), so that only her face and chest are possibly original.
 The complex burned again during the great fire of Galata in 1731, and was rebuilt with wood.
+For most of the 18th century, it was one of three churches in Galata under French protection, the other two being Saint Benoit (held by the Jesuits) and Saint George (Capuchins).

 From 1841 to 1843 the Swiss-Italian brothers Gaspare and Giuseppe Fossati erected the present building.
 Together with Saint Anthony and Saint Mary Draperis, SS.
 Peter and Paul was one of the three Levantine parishes in Beyoğlu.
 The parish jurisdiction extended over the lower part of the Galata neighborhood, a popular area which often became the first residence for European immigrants settling in the city.
 Due to that, the parish's birth, wedding and death registers represent an invaluable source for the history of the recurring waves of immigration in the 18th and 19th century.
 The church now serves the local Maltese community, with masses in Italian.